MGMT 115. Introduction to Global and Cross-Cultural Studies. 3 hours.

 MGMT 486.
 Managerial Consulting.
 3 hours.

 Development of knowledge and critical skills necessary to operate effectively as internal or external management consultants through an applied experience with an organization.
 Course Information: Field work required.
-Prerequisite(s): MGMT 340.
-Recommended background: MGMT 452 and MGMT 453.
+Prerequisite(s): MGMT 452 and MGMT 453; or consent of the instructor.

 MGMT 494.
 Special Topics in Management.
 3 hours.